aleksati/hardanger-fiddle-performance-analysis/README.md

 * We can dynamically change the beat lengths and onsets via simple click and drag.
 The score is then refreshed and all note relations are scaled accordingly.
 This means that editing the beat's will alter the onset and duration of all notes, but **not** the note ratios.

+* We can also select regions in the score and listen to it (as MIDI piano).

 ## 2. Timing Evolution of Repeating Structures (Motifs and/or phrases)
 <p align="left">
  <img src="presentation/img/2.jpg" width=auto>